Albert0i/RU204/articleOnIndex.md

 ### Prologue

 RDBMS can not do without index.
-Simply put, we create table with primary key and forget soon...
-Only when RDBMS yields poor performance do we remember the index.
-This article discusses some aspects on index and also makes in depth exploration on multi-column index, partial index, fulltext index and data partitioning using [MySQL8](https://dev.mysql.com/downloads/mysql/8.0.html).
+Simply put, we create table with primary key and forget thereupon...
+Only when our app yields poor performance do we remember the index.
+This article discusses some interesting aspects on index and also makes in depth exploration on [multi-column index](https://dev.mysql.com/doc/refman/8.4/en/multiple-column-indexes.html), [partial index](https://medium.com/nazar-io/partial-index-186e42c4207f), [fulltext index](https://dev.mysql.com/doc/refman/8.4/en/fulltext-search.html) and [data partitioning](https://dev.mysql.com/doc/refman/8.4/en/partitioning.html) using [MySQL8](https://dev.mysql.com/downloads/mysql/8.0.html).

-All sample codes are credited to ChatGPT, an AI language model developed by OpenAI.
+All sample codes are credited to [ChatGPT](https://openai.com/chatgpt/), an AI language model developed by [OpenAI](https://openai.com/).

 ### I. RDBMS predicament